norael-zein/bioinf/README.md

-# Welcome to out project
+# Welcome to out bioinformatics project!
-# We are the bioinfare
+We are the bioinfare
-# And we are really cool
+And we are really cool